POTTERY TRADITION AND VRASKIA

 Narratives

-The potters' vendemes in Margarites involve the seasonal making, transportation and sale of various types of pots throughout the area around the village, but also to the west, towards Chania, and south, towards Messara… Usually, in this system of work, each guild consisted of just 2 or 3 people.
+The potters' vendemes in Margarites involve the seasonal making, transportation and sale of various types of pottery throughout the area around the village, but also to the west, towards Chania, and south, towards Messara… Usually, in this system of work, each guild consisted of just 2 or 3 people.
 They did not travel to the east as much because other pottery centres addressed these needs - Thrapsano.
 In Thrapsano, the number of potters per guild was higher, and each guild stayed longer in its destination compared to Margarites.
 The potters would settle down in a specific site they planned to work, build their kiln and start producing on the spot.
-They also used animals and donkeys to transport various types of pots that they made in the village, including beekeeping pots, such as vraskia*, and smokers, and they traded them in kind.
+They also used animals and donkeys to transport various types of pottery that they made in the village, including beekeeping pottery, such as vraskia*, and smokers, and they traded them in kind.

 *vraski: vertical movable-comb clay hive of Crete